Binned Spectral Power Loss for Improved Prediction of Chaotic Systems: Experiments

 \section{Experiments}

 We test our proposed methodology for several benchmark problems.
-These experiments aim to test the capabilities of our proposed loss function function to preserve the small scale structures when applied to high-dimensional dynamical systems using existing deep learning architectures.
+These experiments aim to test the capabilities of our proposed loss function in the context of preserving small scale structures when applied to high-dimensional dynamical systems using existing deep learning architectures.